mjskay/ggdist/README.md

 ### Plotting posteriors as eye plots: `geom_eye` / `geom_eyeh`

 Automatic splitting of indices into columns makes it easy to plot the condition means here.
-We will employ the `tidybayes::geom_eyeh` geom (horizontal version of `tidybayes::geom_eye`), which combines a violin plot of the posterior density, mean, and 95% quantile interval to give an "eye plot" of the posterior.
+We will employ the `tidybayes::geom_eyeh` geom (horizontal version of `tidybayes::geom_eye`), which combines a violin plot of the posterior density, median, 66% and 95% quantile interval to give an "eye plot" of the posterior.
 The point and interval types are customizable using the `point_interval` family of functions.
 A "half-eye" plot (non-mirrored density) is also available as `tidybayes::geom_halfeyeh`.

 ``` r
 m %>%